 “Just because you think something does not make it true.”
 Marlena Tillhon

 When we rescue we only consider our version of the other person.
-We create a one-dimensional view of them that is solely based in our judgements and beliefs.
+We create a one-dimensional view of them that is solely based on our judgments and beliefs.

 ?
 How do others perceive this person?